lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

       simple_pads.add(buf.base)
     # realize all expands
     elif prod(buf.base.st.shape) < prod(buf.st.shape):
-      if buf.base.op is UnaryOps.CAST and isinstance(buf.base.srcs[0].dtype, ImageDType) and isinstance(buf.base.arg, ImageDType):
+      if buf.base.op in ReduceOps and buf.base.srcs[0].base.op is LoadOps.CONST:
-        pass # don't realize image to image casts. this is part of a larger problem
+        pass # don't realize reduceops on const (unless base is forced_realize) if buf.base.op is UnaryOps.CAST and isinstance(buf.base.srcs[0].dtype, ImageDType) and isinstance(buf.base.arg, ImageDType): pass # don't realize image to image casts. this is part of a larger problem
       else: